 The Portuguese Camino route is in fact two different Caminos: the trail known as Central and the Coastal variant, which has gained popularity in recent years.

-Today we introduce you to these two great Camino de Santiago routes and all you need to know about them to plan an unforgettable trip:
+Today we introduce you to these two great Camino de Santiago routes in Portugal and all you need to know about them to plan an unforgettable trip:

 Camino Portugues Central or Coastal?

 The Portuguese Camino routes are the most popular trails to Santiago, after the Camino Frances; with over 20% opting for the Central route and nearly 7% choosing the Coastal trail.

 The Camino Portugues Central is the classic route from Portugal to Santiago, starting in Lisbon, approximately 620kms away; while The Camino Portugues from Porto is approximately 230kms long.

 From Lisbon, the Central route takes in interesting little villages and towns, such as historic gems like Santarem, Tomar and Coimbra.
 The landscape changes as you head North, with the open landscapes giving way to more forest tracks as you get closer to Galicia.